cia1099/ai_vocabulary_web/README.md

 ### a.
 Personal Information
 - Email address (via Firebase Authentication)
 - User identifiers (e.g., Firebase UID)
+- Speech records (only save on local device)

 ### b.
 Usage Data
 - Device information (e.g., device model, OS version)
 - App usage events and behavior (via Firebase Analytics)
 - Report wrong words (record in Supabase)
+- The speech recording file is only saved on the local device.
+This file is used for the speech-to-text conversion service, which helps users practice their pronunciation.
+We don't use speech recordings for any other purpose.

 ### c.
 Learning Progress Data
 - Your activity data within the app, such as bookmarks, favorite words, scores, progress tracking, and study history (stored in Supabase)